Are we failing our youngest dual language learners?: New data insights on child care language environments

-“In toddler and preschool classrooms where teachers don’t speak a child’s heritage language, we are seeing discrepancies in language interactions between children who speak heritage languages and children who only speak English,” said Dr. Jill Gilkerson, Chief Research and Evaluation Officer at LENA.
+“In classrooms where teachers don’t speak a child’s heritage language, we are seeing discrepancies in language interactions between children who speak heritage languages and children who only speak English,” said Dr. Jill Gilkerson, Chief Research and Evaluation Officer at LENA.
 “When it comes to addressing inequitable learning opportunities, promoting language development for children who use heritage languages is among the most important things we can do.”

 A few notes on terminology